MajorcaDevs/mdbackup/README.md

 The `backupsPath` in S3 is like a prefix for the file keys.
 It is recommended to put something here to easily organise the backups from the rest of files in the bucket.
 The initial slash `/` is removed when uploading the files.

 The content type of the files will be guessed and set in the metadata when uploading.

+#### FTP(S) `ftp` | `ftps`

+ > This provider does not need any extra package, uses `ftplib` from Python

+This provider uses FTP or FTPS to upload the files to a server.
+Requires the host to be able to connect.
+It is recommended to use an user and password for security reasons.
+Furthermore, if the server is outside your local network, you should use FTPS or SFTP instead.

+For FTPS, if the server uses a "custom"/"self-signed" certificate chain, `keyFile` and `certFile` should be defined.

 ### Secrets backends